 - Lunch (Was very light, BBQ chicken with veggies, water & coke)

 - Rain Boots

-What was NOT included in our Uyuni Salt Flats tour
+What is NOT included in a Uyuni Salt Flats tour

 - Transport to La Paz-Uyuni